Windmill City Festival Rules

 YOU MUST BE 21 YEARS OF AGE to consume alcohol within the festival grounds.
 ID’S WILL BE CHECKED.
 Bring your ID to drink.

 No outside alcoholic beverages will be allowed on the grounds; there will be alcoholic beverages available in the beer tent.
-No open containers or coolers allowed in or out of the gates.
 Last call will be 30 minutes before the beer tent closes.

-- The stage is covered and bands will play unless there is very heavy rain.
+The stage is covered and bands will play unless there is very heavy rain, thunder, or lightning.